Carlo Blasis: Work

 Through the poses codified in his alphabet, Blasis felt that dancers could achieve the qualities of movement so desired in ballet like ease of motion and elegance.
 In his Notes Upon Dancing, Historical and Practical, Blasis praises certain ballets for their richness of emotion.
 When speaking of "The Neapolitan Tarantella," for example, he raves about how "love and pleasure are conspicuous throughout every movement," and "every gesture and motion are full of seductive grace."
 Thus, Blasis ultimately wished for dancers to layer emotional expression on top of the codified, regimented poses demanded by the choreography and outlined in The Code of Terpsichore.

 Through these practices, Blasis aimed to direct "the newborn Romantic ballet along classical lines."
 In this way, Blasis was ahead of his time.
 He took particular interest in some movements considered to be too aggressively virtuosic for the Romantic era of the early 1800s.
 For example, he initiated the codification of the pirouette, breaking it down into a preparation, turn, and finish.
 It was not until the era of Marius Petipa in the late 1800s, just following the age of romanticism, that physically intense steps like the pirouette became widespread in ballet choreography, yet Blasis was analyzing them decades before.
+Although the previous statement has been repeated for decades, more modern research has revealed that the 'grotesque' or old italian form of dancing of the 18th century, had a rich variety of pirouettes available for use in choreography.

-From 1838 to 1853, Blasis and his wife, Annuniciata Ramaccini, were the artistic directors of what is now the La Scala Theatre Ballet School.
+From 1838 to 1853, Blasis and his wife, Annunciata Ramaccioni, were the artistic directors of what is now the La Scala Theatre Ballet School.
 Prima ballerinas Fanny Cerrito, Carolina Rosati, Sofia Fuoco, Amalia Ferraris and Carlotta Brianza were among their students.
 Blasis referred to seven of his dancers, who he was particularly proud of, as his "Pleiades": Marietta Baderna, Augusta Dominichettis, Amalia Ferraris, Sofia Fuoco, Flora Fabbri, Carolina Granzini and Pasquale Borri.